Right bundle branch block (RBBB)

 Right bundle branch block in asymptomatic individuals is not correlated with adverse outcomes.
 On the other hand, new right bundle branch block in patients with chest pain may indicate occlusion in the left anterior descending artery.
 Finally, new right bundle branch block in patients experiencing dyspnea (particularly if acute) may indicate pulmonary embolism.
 In the vast majority of cases, however, right bundle branch block is a benign finding with little if any impact of cardiovascular prognosis.
 Young individuals rarely display right bundle branch block.
 However, incomplete right bundle branch block occurs occasionally even in younger persons.
 A large prospective cohort study evaluated the association between right bundle branch block and mortality over a period of 20 years in otherwise healthy individuals; no association was found.

-Causes of right bundle branch block
+Causes of right bundle branch block (RBBB)

 - Idiopathic fibrosis or degeneration in the right bundle branch.